njadid/asynch_py/docs/input_output.rst

   {initial time}
   {initial value 1} {initial value 2}

 The model type is the number of the model to be used.
 This determines how many initial values are expected for the model.
 Initial values must be provided only for those states determined by differential equations, and only for those which require an initial condition.
 These are the states with index between ``diff_start`` and ``no_ini_start`` in the state vectors.
-See Section 8 1 1.
+See :ref:`SetParamSizes`.
 Notice that unlike an initial value file, no link ids are given, and only one set of initial values are given.

 A recovery file is an ASCII text file that lists the initial values for each link.
 The format is: